yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 In this tutorial, we've explored the tool ecosystem in EvoAgentX:

-1. **Tool Architecture**: Understood the base Tool class and its standardized interface
+1. **Tool Architecture**: Understood the base Tool class and Toolkit system providing standardized interfaces
-2. **Code Interpreters**: Learned how to execute Python code securely using both Python and Docker interpreters
+2. **Code Interpreters**: Learned how to execute Python code securely using both Python and Docker interpreter toolkits
-3. **Search Tools**: Discovered how to access web information using Wikipedia and Google search tools
+3. **Search Tools**: Discovered how to access web information using Wikipedia and Google search toolkits
 4. **File Operations**: Learned how to handle file operations with special support for different file formats
 5. **Browser Automation**: Learned how to control web browsers to interact with websites and web applications
 6. **MCP Tools**: Learned how to connect to external services using the Model Context Protocol

 Tools in EvoAgentX extend your agents' capabilities by providing access to external resources and computation.
-By combining these tools with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.
+By combining these toolkits with agents and workflows, you can build powerful AI systems that can retrieve information, perform calculations, and interact with the world.

 For more advanced usage and customization options, refer to the [API documentation](../api/tools.md) and explore the examples in the repository.